zencart/documentation/content/user/about_us/about.md

 If you can find community created and supported contributions in the [Plugins Area](https://www.zen-cart.com/downloads.php) of the Zen Cart Forum.

 ## **Fees**
 There is no fee for using Zen Cart.
-You can download and use it, subject to the terms of the license, for free.
+You may download and use it, subject to the terms of the license, for free.
 However, if you find it useful, you are encouraged to [make a donation](/user/about_us/donate/) to help support the ongoing development and improvement of the product.

+## **Community**
+You can [participate in the Zen Cart community](/user/about_us/contributing/) in many ways.
+Join the fun!